 - Events attended

-Examples.
-One advisor that I work with is a great example of this.
 Catherine works with LGBT clients and has written multiple white papers about the wealth management challenges and opportunities that affluent same-sex couples face today.
 She has built a reputation as a credible resource and thought leader for this group.

-Enhance Your Firm's Profitability
+Narrow Your Service, Enhance Your Profitability